walidelnozahy/cloud/examples/default/README.md

 ## CLI and Cloud Shell

-Serverless Cloud provides a seamless CLI experience to manage the service you built on Serverless Cloud.
+Serverless Cloud provides a seamless CLI experience to manage the app you built on Serverless Cloud.
 You can type `cloud start` or `cloud` when you are in the root directory of a Serverless Cloud project.
-This will trigger the Cloud Shell where you can run commands to list/delete your instances and services, share/clone the instances, import/export data to/from your personal development instances.
+This will trigger the Cloud Shell where you can run commands to list/delete your instances and apps, share/clone the instances, import/export data to/from your personal development instances.
 All the available cloud commands can be seen when you type `help` from Cloud Shell or `cloud help` from your terminal.

 More information about the CLI can be found [here](https://serverless.com/cloud/docs/cli).